Li-Fraumeni SyndromeSymptoms, Doctors, Treatments, Advances & More

 Rena Rowan Breast Center

-Kara Maxwell is an Oncologist in Philadelphia, Pennsylvania.
+Kara Maxwell is an Oncologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Maxwell is rated as an Elite provider by MediFind in the treatment of Li-Fraumeni Syndrome.
-Her top areas of expertise are Li-Fraumeni Syndrome, Breast Cancer, Prostate Cancer, and BRCA Positive Breast Cancer.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Li-Fraumeni Syndrome, Breast Cancer, Prostate Cancer, and BRCA Positive Breast Cancer.
+Dr. Maxwell is board certified in Medical Oncology, 2014.
 Dr. Maxwell is currently accepting new patients.

 Texas Health Breast Specialists

 Dr. Radha Iyengar is the medical director of the Breast Center at Texas Health Presbyterian Hospital Allen.
 She obtained her undergraduate and medical degrees from the University of Florida and went on to complete a general surgery residency at the University of Texas Southwestern Medical School in Dallas.
 She then completed a Society of Surgical Oncology accredited breast fellowship at Emory University in Atlanta before returning to Texas.Dr.
 Iyengar is board-certified by the American Board of Surgery and is a Fellow of the American College of Surgeons.
 She is a member of the American College of Surgeons, Dallas Medical Society, American Society of Breast Surgeons, American Society of Breast Disease and American Society of Clinical Oncology.
 Dr. Iyengar is rated as an Advanced provider by MediFind in the treatment of Li-Fraumeni Syndrome.
-Her top areas of expertise are Breast Cancer, Paget Disease of the Breast, Inflammatory Breast Cancer, Intraductal Papilloma, and Lymphadenectomy.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Breast Cancer, Paget Disease of the Breast, Inflammatory Breast Cancer, Intraductal Papilloma, and Lymphadenectomy.

-David Malkin practices in Toronto, Canada.
+David Malkin practices practicing medicine in Toronto, Canada.
 Mr. Malkin is rated as an Elite expert by MediFind in the treatment of Li-Fraumeni Syndrome.
-His top areas of expertise are Li-Fraumeni Syndrome, Choroid Plexus Carcinoma, Cerebral Ventricle Cancer, and Rhabdomyosarcoma.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Li-Fraumeni Syndrome, Cerebral Ventricle Cancer, Choroid Plexus Carcinoma, and Rhabdomyosarcoma.

 Background: \- Researchers are interested in studying individuals who have known or suspected metabolic, inflammatory or genetic diseases that may put them at a high risk for heart diseases or diseases of their blood vessels.
 Depending on the condition being studied, both affected and nonaffected individuals may be asked to provide blood and other samples and may undergo tests to evaluate the heart, blood ves...